AlvaroCavalcante/hand-face-detector/README.md

 ## Project setup

 The project was developed using Python 3.8, but it's probably compatible with newer versions.
-It's recommeded to use a [virtual environment](https://docs.python.org/pt-br/3/library/venv.html) to complete the setup in your machine.
+It's recommended to use a [virtual environment](https://docs.python.org/pt-br/3/library/venv.html) to complete the setup on your machine.
 After creating the venv, you can install the dependencies using the following command:

 ```bash
 pip install -r requirements.txt
 ```

 If you want to retrain the models, you'll also need to install the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
-There's some great tutorials on how to do that, like [this one](https://neptune.ai/blog/how-to-train-your-own-object-detector-using-tensorflow-object-detection-api).
+There are some great tutorials on how to do that, like [this one](https://neptune.ai/blog/how-to-train-your-own-object-detector-using-tensorflow-object-detection-api).
 Finally, if you have a GPU available, follow this instructions to setup [TensorFlow on GPU](https://www.tensorflow.org/install/pip#windows-native_1).

 ## Using the trained models